Hi. I’m Steve.

 Contact: My email is [email protected]

-About: I’m 24.
+About: I was born in ’92.
 I’m a photographer, traveler, and entrepreneur, but I do lots of other things, too.

 I’m an explorer, aerial cinematographer, online marketing enthusiast, learning researcher, and people connector.

 I try to learn from everyone I meet.

 I’m based in Colorado.
 The mountains will always be home and family is here.
 I frequent SF, LA, and the east coast.

 My motivating forces are simple: I want to make adventures wherever I go, be happy by choice, dream big because it works, and practice helping people understand each other better.

 I know that my life is best when the people around me are having fun and getting every opportunity they want.
 There’s nothing more fulfilling than meaningful work in collaboration with good friends.